 - Items not in containers will not be collected.

-- Each resident may select a set of two specially designed automated containers with attached lid and wheels.
+- Each resident will receive a set of three specially designed 60 gallon automated containers with attached lid and wheels.

 - The black container is for regular refuse.

 - The green container is for green waste and food waste.

 - Memorial Day